thho/StaMPS_Visualizer/README.md

 <br/>

-*StaMPS/MTI-Visualizer* is a free application and comes with **absolutely no warrenty**.
+*StaMPS-Visualizer* is a free application and comes with **absolutely no warrenty**.
 The application is distributed under the terms of the GNU General
 Public License, either Version 2, June 1991 or Version 3, June 2007.
 You are welcome to redistribute the application in its complete version.
-See further information on how to cite *StaMPS/MTI-Visualizer*.
+See further information on how to cite *StaMPS-Visualizer*.

-## Citing the Application *StaMPS/MTI Visualizer*
+## Citing the Application *StaMPS-Visualizer*

 <br/>